Kasherpete/iGrade-web-scraper/README.md

 # Overview

+# Warning: iGradePlus has recently broken this, I am currently fixing it.

 This module is a project that provides an unofficial wrapper to [**iGradePlus Student Managing Systems**](https://igradeplus.com).
 Documentation can be found [here](https://igrade-web-scraper.readthedocs.io/en/latest/), **please read it before using!**

 [![Documentation Status](https://readthedocs.org/projects/igrade-web-scraper/badge/?version=latest)](https://igrade-web-scraper.readthedocs.io/en/latest/?badge=latest)